 3.63.5 Protocol Requirements

+The requirements for Web Services transport for Synchronous and WS-Addressing based Asynchronous are described in this section.

-The Cross Gateway Fetch request and response will be transmitted using Synchronous or Asynchronous Web Services Exchange, according to the requirements specified in ITI TF-2x: Appendix V. The protocol requirements are identical to the Registry Stored Query except as noted below
+The Cross Gateway Fetch request and response will be transmitted using Synchronous or WS-Addressing based Asynchronous Web Services Exchange, according to the requirements specified in ITI TF-2x: Appendix V.3.
+The protocol requirements are identical to the Registry Stored Query except as noted below.

-Table 3.63.5-1: WSDL Names
+XML namespace prefixes are for informational purposes only and are documented in ITI TF-2x: Appendix V, Table V.2.4-1.